Wael1122/waa/Neofetch-vs-Screenfetch.md

 Neofetch stores the ascii art as separate plain text files that are then read only when needed.
 The script isn't littered with a huge case statement with hardcoded info variables.

-The only downside to this implementation is that neofetch and the ascii logos can't be distributed as a single file.
+The only downside to this implementation is that Neofetch and the ascii logos can't be distributed as a single file.

 ### Images